This post is sponsored by Sprouts Farmers Market. As always, all opinions and recipe are my own.

 In a large mixing bowl, sift the flour, cocoa powder, baking powder, baking soda and salt together.
 Whisk to combine.

 Using a hand mixer or a stand mixer, blend the melted butter and chocolate together in another bowl.

-Add the sugar to the butter-chocolate mixture, and beat until combined.
+Add the sugar to the butter-chocolate mixture, and stir until well-combined.